 All endpoints were the same in both studies.
 Efficacy was measured by a responder analysis, which defined a responder as a patient who experienced at least a 30% reduction in their sum of pain intensity difference at the end of the treatment period without either early discontinuation (for lack of efficacy or safety/tolerability) or use of rescue medication.
 Non-inferiority to morphine and superiority to morphine were key secondary endpoints.
 Respiratory safety events were defined as clinically relevant worsening of respiratory status, including oxygen saturation, respiratory rate, or sedation.
 The product of the frequency and conditional duration of these events was reported as respiratory safety burden, a key secondary endpoint.
 Additional measures of respiratory safety included prevalence of oxygen saturation less than 90% and prevalence of supplemental oxygen use.
 Measures of gastrointestinal tolerability included use of rescue antiemetics, vomiting, and spontaneously reported nausea.

-A Phase 2a/b multicenter, randomized, double-blind, placebo- and active-controlled, multiple dose, adaptive clinical trial evaluated the efficacy and tolerability of oliceridine injection in the management of patients undergoing a primary unilateral first-metatarsal bunionectomy surgery.
+A Phase 2a/b multicenter, randomized, double-blind, placebo- and active-controlled, multiple dose, adaptive clinical trial evaluated the efficacy and tolerability of oliceridine injection in patients with moderate to severe pain following primary unilateral first-metatarsal bunionectomy surgery.
 Patients were randomized after surgery to receive oliceridine injection (1 mg, 2 mg, 3 mg, or 4 mg every 4 hours), morphine (4 mg every 4 hours) or placebo to manage their pain.
 Pain intensity was measured using validated numeric rating scales ranging from ten (most severe pain) to zero (no pain) at multiple time points up to 48 hours.
 Analgesic efficacy was assessed with a time-weighted average change in pain score over 48 hours.

 A randomized, double-blind, crossover Phase 1b experimental proof of concept trial was conducted in healthy male subjects.
-The aims of this trial were to characterize the analgesic activity and safety and tolerability of a single IV bolus dose of oliceridine injection 1.5, 3.0, and 4.5mg compared to a single 10 mg IV dose of morphine.
-We used a well-established evoked-pain model, the cold pain test, to evaluate the analgesic effects of oliceridine injection by measuring the time to hand removal, or latency, from a temperature-controlled cold water bath.
+The aims of this trial were to characterize the analgesic activity and safety and tolerability of a single IV bolus dose of oliceridine injection 1.5, 3.0, and 4.5 mg compared to a single 10 mg IV dose of morphine.
+The cold pain test, a well-established evoked-pain model was used to evaluate the analgesic effects of oliceridine injection by measuring the time to hand removal, or latency, from a temperature-controlled cold water bath.
 Ventilatory response to hypercapnia was measured to assess effects on respiratory drive, which can be reduced by conventional opioids.View oliceridine injection publications

 Copyright © Trevena, Inc.